Understanding Fascia and Dynamic Fascial Response™

 This magical web of fibrous material, filled with hydration, has a fractal, icosahedronal architecture (Photo below).
-Ease of movement is achieves as long as the hollow fascial fibers are well hydrated and nourished by the ground substance in the extracellular matrix (the stuff around the cells that absorb water).
+Ease of movement is achieved as long as the hollow fascial fibers are well hydrated and nourished by the ground substance in the extracellular matrix (the stuff around the cells that absorb water).

 Icosahedron vertices form three

 By Fropuff, Mysid

-If all of this, along with a complex pressure system is healthy, then the fascial fibers have mobilty, creating the tensegrity our bodies need to perform and move freely.
-I believe that a broad, fascial approach (explained below), along with resistance and release, traction and compression and an active pin and stretch approach to bodywork stimulates the ground substance (and hydration uptake), fascial metabolism and fascial repatterining.
+If all of this, along with a complex pressure system is healthy, then the fascial fibers have mobility, creating the tensegrity our bodies need to perform and move freely.
+I believe that a broad, fascial approach (explained below), along with resistance and release, traction and compression and an active pin and stretch approach to bodywork stimulates the ground substance (and hydration uptake), fascial metabolism and fascial repatterning.
 This helps unwind taught, injured fascia and thus prolongs cellular life.

 Dynamic Fascial Response™

 This approach to bodywork that I developed over the last 20 years, is a blend of structural therapies and foundational philosophy that produce a dialog of activation and response between the practitioner and the fascia.
 The response from the fascia releases holding patterns in the fascial body and, as a result, both physiological and emotional changes occur.
 This method resources and repurposes stuck patterns and can heal trauma, relieve pain, improve posture and health and above all promote peace.

 Students who are certified in at least 35 hrs of DFR™ courses are free to use the terminology Dynamic Fascial Response™ to describe their work after they have exhibited proficiency through demonstration or video.